mapbiomas/training/Class_3/README.md

 # 2. Classification using Random Forest

-In this session we will learn how to load an image, collect samples, train a random forest model and perform the classification.
+In this section, we will cover how to load an image, collect samples, train a Random Forest model, and perform land cover classification.

 ## 2.1.
 Load data from asset